Day Trips from Turin (by a Local)

 Pure driving time: 3:15hrs

-Insider tip: If you have two days for a road trip to the wine region, then you should drive along the romantic road of Langhe and Roero.
+Insider tip: If you have more time for the wine region, I recommend this relaxed two-day itinerary or the romantic road of Langhe and Roero.

 How to get from Turin to Barolo and to the Langhe wine area?